digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>http://purl.org/dc/terms/Frequency</dd>
 <dt>Usage note (en)</dt>
-<dd>This property refers to the frequency at which the Dataset is updated.</dd>
+<dd>This property refers to the frequency at which the Dataset is updated.
+For specifying frequency use the following classification: EU Authority Table Frequency http://publications.europa.eu/resource/authority/frequency</dd>
 <dt>Definition (en)</dt>
 <dd>A rate at which something recurs.</dd>
 <dt>Multiplicity</dt>